vishalnandagopal/crop-analysis-and-prediction/README.md

-# Analysis and Prediction of Total Geographical Land Use
+# Analysis of Total Geographical Land Use and Prediction of Crops using  Various ML Models

 Submission for the project component of the Data Visualisation (CSE3020) course taken in Winter 2022-23 semester under Prof. Pattabiraman V.